Azure/azure-sdk-for-c/sdk/samples/iot/aziot_realtek_amebaD/how_to_iot_hub_realtek_amebaD.md

 - Have the latest [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed.

+- [Install the USB](https://www.amebaiot.com/en/ameba-arduino-getting-started/) drivers for the Realtek AmebaD board.

+    - You might need to install a USB driver directly from https://www.ftdichip.com/Drivers/VCP.htm

-- Have the [ESP8266 board support](https://github.com/esp8266/Arduino#installing-with-boards-manager) installed on Arduino IDE.
-ESP8266 boards are not natively supported by Arduino IDE, so you need to add them manually.
+- Have the [Realtek AmebaD board packages](https://www.amebaiot.com/en/amebad-arduino-getting-started/) installed on Arduino IDE.
+Realtek boards are not natively supported by Arduino IDE, so you need to add them manually.

-    - ESP8266 boards are not natively supported by Arduino IDE, so you need to add them manually.
+    - Realtek boards are not natively supported by Arduino IDE, so you need to add them manually.
-    - Follow the [instructions](https://github.com/esp8266/Arduino#installing-with-boards-manager) in the official Esp8266 repository.
+    - Follow the [instructions](https://www.amebaiot.com/en/amebad-arduino-getting-started/) in the official Realtek AmebaD page.

 - Have one of the following interfaces to your Azure IoT Hub set up:
   - [Azure Command Line Interface](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) (Azure CLI) utility installed, along with the [Azure IoT CLI extension](https://github.com/Azure/azure-iot-cli-extension).